immutable/imx-core-sdk/README.md

 });
 ```

-## Transactions requiring user signatures
+## Operations requiring user signatures

+There are two types of operations requiring user signatures:
+1. Transactions that update blockchain state
+2. Operations that Immutable X require authorization for

+In order to get user signatures, applications need to [generate "signers"](#how-do-applications-generate-and-use-signers).

+#### What are transactions that update blockchain state?
-A transaction is an instruction to update the state on the blockchain, like transferring asset ownership.
-They require users to sign (approve) them to prove that they are valid.
+A common transaction type is the transfer of asset ownership from one user to another (ie. asset sale).
+These operations require users to sign (approve) them to prove that they are valid.

+#### What are operations that require authorization?

+These operations add to or update data in Immutable's databases and typically require the authorization of an object's owner (ie. a user creating a project on Immutable X).

+### How do applications generate and use signers?

 In order to generate a signature, a user’s private key is required.
 However, a user directly giving an application a private key is risky as private keys allow anyone in possession of them full control of an account.

 Instead, an app can get an interface to the user's account which is called a "signer".
 To do this a prompt is shown which will allow the user to connect with their wallet application (ie. mobile or browser wallet).
 Once connected the app can begin asking the user to sign transactions and messages that they can choose to approve or deny.

-### How do applications generate and use signers?

 There are two ways to get signers in your application: